Muthoni-Maryanne/alx-higher_level_programming/0x06-python-classes/README.md

 ```
 **Properties**

-Unfortunately, it is widespread belief that a proper Python class should encapsulate private attributes by using getters and setters.
+Unfortunately, it is a widespread belief that a proper Python class should encapsulate private attributes using getters and setters.
 As soon as one of these programmers introduces a new attribute, he or she will make it a private variable and creates "automatically" a getter and a setter for this attribute.
 However, the Pythonic way to introduce attributes is to make them public.

 The solution to encapsulation to public attributes is properties:
 ```